-If a learner is taking a GCSE and V Cert in the same year with the same discount code, such as GCSE Physical Education and an NCFE V Cert in Health and Fitness, the first entry will count.
-However, because we do not upload V Cert data to the DfE until August, the exam entry for V Certs is classed as the date the centre claims certification.
+If a learner is taking a GCSE and a technical award in the same year with the same discount code, such as GCSE Physical Education and the NCFE Level 1/2 Technical Award in Health and Fitness (603/7007/5), the first entry will count.
+For more information about discounting and discount codes, please refer to the Performance Tables Guide on the NCFE website.